Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 The plain black leather band with its Panerai inscribed buckle goes well with the overall appearance of this timepiece.

 A lever attached to the crown protector is used to push and hold the crown fully closed.
-The tiny roller which presses firmly against the crown ensures this mechanism will enjoy a long life.
+The tiny roller that presses firmly against the crown ensures this mechanism will enjoy a long life.

 About three weeks after I received this replica, the rattle of gears whirling far faster than they should drove my eyes toward the face of the watch.
 I expected to see the second and minute hands revolving at helicopter blade speed and detaching from their pinions.
 This was not the case.